 - 3.1 This Conflicts of Interest Policy applies to all Pension Fund Panel and Pension Board members, including scheme member and employer representatives, whether voting members or not.
-It applies to all members of HPF Management Team. - 3.2 This Policy and the issue of conflicts of interest in general must be considered in light of each individual's role, whether this is a management, advisory or assisting role. - 3.3 The Strategic Director of Finance & Corporate Services will monitor potential conflicts for less senior officers involved in the daily management of the Pension Fund and highlight this Policy to them as appropriate. - 3.4 This Policy also applies to all advisers and suppliers to the Fund, whether advising the Pension Fund Panel, Pension Board or Fund officers, in relation to their role in advising or supplying the Fund. - 3.5 In this Policy, reference to advisers includes all advisers, suppliers and other parties providing advice and services to the Administering Authority in relation to pension fund matters.
+It applies to all pension fund officers and others responsible for the financial administration and decision-making with regard to the Fund. - 3.2 This Policy and the issue of conflicts of interest in general must be considered in light of each individual's role, whether this is a management, advisory or assisting role. - 3.3 The Section 151 Officer will monitor potential conflicts for less senior officers involved in the daily management of the Pension Fund and highlight this Policy to them as appropriate. - 3.4 This Policy also applies to all advisers and suppliers to the Fund, whether advising the Pension Fund Panel, Pension Board or Fund officers, in relation to their role in advising or supplying the Fund. - 3.5 In this Policy, reference to advisers includes all advisers, suppliers and other parties providing advice and services to the Administering Authority in relation to pension fund matters.
 This includes but is not limited to actuaries, investment consultants, independent advisers, benefits consultants, third party administrators, fund managers, lawyers, custodians and AVC providers.
-Where an advisory appointment is with a firm rather than an individual, reference to "advisers" is to the lead adviser(s) responsible for the delivery of advice and services to the Administering Authority rather than the firm as a whole. - 3.6 In accepting any role covered by this Policy, those individuals agree that they must: - acknowledge any potential conflict of interest they may have; - be open with the Administering Authority on any conflicts of interest they may have; - · adopt practical solutions to managing those conflicts; and - plan ahead and agree with the Administering Authority how they will manage any conflicts of interest which arise in future.

-The procedures outlined later in this policy provide a framework for each individual to meet these requirements.
+Where an advisory appointment is with a firm rather than an individual, reference to "advisers" is to the lead adviser(s) responsible for the delivery of advice and services to the Administering Authority rather than the firm as a whole. - 3.6 In accepting any role covered by this Policy, those individuals agree that they must: - Acknowledge any potential conflict of interest they may have. - Be open with the Administering Authority on any conflicts of interest they may have. - Adopt practical solutions to managing those conflicts. - Plan ahead and agree with the Administering Authority how they will manage any conflicts of interest which arise in future. - 3.7 The procedures outlined later in this policy provide a framework for each individual to meet these requirements.

-4. Legislative and related context
+4.0 Legislative and related context